lubuntu-team/manual/source/4/4.4/Update-Notifier.rst

 How to Launch
 -------------
-To launch Update Notifier :menuselection:`Preferences --> Apply Full Upgrade` or from the command line run
+To launch Update Notifier :menuselection:`Preferences --> Apply Full Upgrade`, press the :guilabel:`Apply Full Upgrade` from LXQt Configuration Center, or from the command line run

 .. code::